Insulin-like growth factor 1

-Insulin-like growth factor 1 (IGF-1), also called somatomedin C, is a hormone similar in molecular structure to insulin which plays an important role in childhood growth, and has anabolic effects in adults.
-In the 1950s IGF-1 was called "sulfation factor" because it stimulated sulfation of cartilage in vitro, and in the 1970s due to its effects it was termed "nonsuppressible insulin-like activity" (NSILA).
+Insulin-like growth factor 1 (IGF1), also called somatomedin C, is a hormone similar in molecular structure to insulin which plays an important role in childhood growth, and has anabolic effects in adults.
+In the 1950s IGF1 was called "sulfation factor" because it stimulated sulfation of cartilage in vitro, and in the 1970s due to its effects it was termed "nonsuppressible insulin-like activity" (NSILA).

-IGF-1 is a protein that in humans is encoded by the IGF1 gene.
-IGF-1 consists of 70 amino acids in a single chain with three intramolecular disulfide bridges.
-IGF-1 has a molecular weight of 7,649 daltons.
+IGF1 is a protein that in humans is encoded by the IGF1 gene.
+IGF1 consists of 70 amino acids in a single chain with three intramolecular disulfide bridges.
+IGF1 has a molecular weight of 7,649 daltons.
 In dogs, an ancient mutation in IGF1 is the primary cause of the toy phenotype.

-IGF-1 is produced primarily by the liver.
+IGF1 is produced primarily by the liver.
 Production is stimulated by growth hormone (GH).
-Most of IGF-1 is bound to one of 6 binding proteins (IGF-BP).
+Most of IGF1 is bound to one of 6 binding proteins (IGF-BP).
 IGFBP-1 is regulated by insulin.
-IGF-1 is produced throughout life; the highest rates of IGF-1 production occur during the pubertal growth spurt.
+IGF1 is produced throughout life; the highest rates of IGF1 production occur during the pubertal growth spurt.
 The lowest levels occur in infancy and old age.

-Low IGF-1 levels are associated with cardiovascular disease, while high IGF-1 levels are associated with cancer.
-Mid-range IGF-1 levels are associated with the lowest mortality.
+Low IGF1 levels are associated with cardiovascular disease, while high IGF1 levels are associated with cancer.
+Mid-range IGF1 levels are associated with the lowest mortality.

-A synthetic analog of IGF-1, mecasermin, is used for the treatment of growth failure in children with severe IGF-1 deficiency.
-Cyclic glycine-proline (cGP) is a metabolite of hormone insulin-like growth factor-1 (IGF-1).
-It has a cyclic structure, lipophilic nature, and is enzymatically stable which makes it a more favourable candidate for manipulating the binding-release process between IGF-1 and its binding protein, thereby normalising IGF-1 function.
+A synthetic analog of IGF1, mecasermin, is used for the treatment of growth failure in children with severe IGF1 deficiency.
+Cyclic glycine-proline (cGP) is a metabolite of hormone insulin-like growth factor-1 (IGF1).
+It has a cyclic structure, lipophilic nature, and is enzymatically stable which makes it a more favourable candidate for manipulating the binding-release process between IGF1 and its binding protein, thereby normalising IGF1 function.

 Synthesis and circulation

-The polypeptide hormone IGF-1 is synthesized primarily in the liver upon stimulation by growth hormone (GH).
+The polypeptide hormone IGF1 is synthesized primarily in the liver upon stimulation by growth hormone (GH).
 It is a key mediator of anabolic activities in numerous tissues and cells, such as growth hormone-stimulated growth, metabolism and protein translation.
-Due to its participation in the GH-IGF-1 axis it contributes among other things to the maintenance of muscle strength, muscle mass, development of the skeleton and is a key factor in brain, eye and lung development during fetal development.
+Due to its participation in the GH-IGF1 axis it contributes among other things to the maintenance of muscle strength, muscle mass, development of the skeleton and is a key factor in brain, eye and lung development during fetal development.

-Studies have shown the importance of the GH/IGF-1 axis in directing development and growth, where mice with an IGF-1 deficiency had a reduced body- and tissue mass.
-Mice with an excessive expression of IGF-1 had an increased mass.
+Studies have shown the importance of the GH/IGF1 axis in directing development and growth, where mice with an IGF1 deficiency had a reduced body- and tissue mass.
+Mice with an excessive expression of IGF1 had an increased mass.

-The levels of IGF-1 in the body vary throughout life, depending on age, where peaks of the hormone is generally observed during puberty and the postnatal period.
-After puberty, when entering the third decade of life, there is a rapid decrease in IGF-1 levels due to the actions of GH.
-Between the third and eighth decade of life, the IGF-1 levels decrease gradually, but unrelated to functional decline.
-However, protein intake is proven to increase IGF-1 levels.
+The levels of IGF1 in the body vary throughout life, depending on age, where peaks of the hormone is generally observed during puberty and the postnatal period.
+After puberty, when entering the third decade of life, there is a rapid decrease in IGF1 levels due to the actions of GH.
+Between the third and eighth decade of life, the IGF1 levels decrease gradually, but unrelated to functional decline.
+However, protein intake is proven to increase IGF1 levels.